Disney's Fantillusion

-Background and History
+Background and history

 The Disney's Fantillusion! parade premiered at Tokyo Disneyland on July 21, 1995 featured light, music, special effects and Disney characters.

 Originally created for Tokyo Disneyland, Fantillusion! was developed by the team behind Fantasmic!, the show performed at Disneyland and Disney's Hollywood Studios, with the aim of condensing the story of Fantasmic! and putting it into a parade format.
 The parade's score was orchestrated by Bruce Healey, the same composer behind Fantasmic!s theme and the Music Director at Disneyland.

 The storyline of the parade is loosely based on the elements of Fantasmic!.
 The 31 floats were split in three acts.
 The parade starts with Tinkerbell, Mickey Mouse and the three fairies from Disney's Sleeping Beauty "wishing upon a star to bring the gift of Disney light" before being disrupted by Disney villains who "take the light and make it night", then ending with the Disney Heroes and Heroines who "turn the dark back into light".

 Fantasmic! features Mickey Mouse in combat with Disney villains.
-The three main villains of the show; Maleficent, Ursula and Jafar - Maleficent is the lead villain in both shows, whereas Ursula is the supporting villain at Disneyland as is Jafar at Disney's Hollywood Studios, are the three villains featured in Disney's Fantillusion!.
+The three main villains of the show are Maleficent, Ursula and Jafar - Maleficent is the lead villain in both shows, whereas Ursula is the supporting villain at Disneyland as is Jafar at Disney's Hollywood Studios.
+All three villains are featured in Disney's Fantillusion!.
 Chernabog from Fantasia and SpectroMagic, and the Queen from Snow White and Fantasmic, are also in the show.

 Disney's Fantillusion! was designed and built for the parade route of Tokyo Disneyland.
 Each act would enter one portion of the park's parade route and then halt for a "show stop".
 The parade would the progress to the next section and halt again for the next show stop.
 This ensured that every guest watching the parade could see all three acts of the story.

 After six years at Tokyo Disneyland, the parade closed at the end of its "Sayonara Disney's Fantillusion!" season on May 15, 2001.

-After the parade was closed, the floats which had been bought by Disneyland Park at Paris were left outside in the harsh conditions of Tokyo by the Oriental Land Company, where they were left exposed to the elements before being packed and transported to Europe the same year.
+After the parade was closed, the floats which had been bought by Disneyland Paris were left outside in the harsh conditions of Tokyo by the Oriental Land Company, where they were left exposed to the elements before being packed and transported to Europe the same year.
 The floats which had not been bought are thought to have been destroyed.